Raptyyy/vr-guide/video-csp-presets.md

 ?> You don't need to use frame limiters in VR since the framerate will be capped to the headsets refresh rate anyway.
 Using fps limiters can potentially cause performance issues.

-## 4.2 CSP Setting Presets
+## CSP Setting Presets
-These presets are simply to be used as a base for your own preference.
-Test the presets out and adjust as needed.
+These presets are simply to be used as a base for your own preference, test the presets out and adjust as needed.

 - High Performance - [Link here](https://acstuff.club/s/Ozx3) (This preset has a lot of modules disabled for a little extra performance)
 - Balanced - [Link here](https://acstuff.club/s/PaP3)